 This succession plan provided a secure retirement for Stuart's parents while giving Stuart and Sarah the freedom to take the farm business in whichever direction they chose.
 Stuart and Sarah's top priority was to progressively increase annual milk production, which had become static in recent years.
 They recognised that the farm's dairy parlour was not well positioned on the farm and inadequate, with each milking taking up to four hours.
-Over the next few years, they therefore invested in upgrading the farm's irrigation system, renovating pastures and fine-tuning grazing management, changing the herd breeding objectives, replacing older machinery and building a new, larger rotary dairy in the centre of the farm in 2011.
-Strategic and tactical decision-making was supported by the knowledge and experience that Stuart had gained studying agriculture and dairy systems at the University of Melbourne and Massey University, and working as a factory field officer at Koroit and Bega before returning to the farm.
+Over the next few years, they invested in upgrading the farm's irrigation system, renovating pastures and finetuning grazing management, changing the herd breeding objectives, replacing older machinery and building a new, larger rotary dairy in the centre of the farm in 2011.
+Strategic and tactical decision-making was supported by the knowledge and experience that Stuart had gained studying agriculture and dairy systems at the University of Melbourne and Massey University, and worked as a factory field officer at Koroit and Bega before returning to the farm.

-Good progress was made in annual milk production increased, while cow numbers increased to 400.
-However, in 2011-13 the herd's milk production and reproductive performance fell when an Autumn-calving herd was purchased, changing the farm's seasonal Spring calving to a split calving system (50:50 Spring-Autumn).
-Maintaining this ratio involved extending the first lactation of Autumn-calved heifers to roll them into the Spring-calving group as second calvers.
+Annual milk production and herd numbers increased from strategic investments.
+However in 2011-13, Stuart started to notice declining fertility in spring calvers which had a knock-on effect on autumn calving.
+This inevitably meant the spring:autumn ratio was close to 50:50.
+In order to maintain a spring dominant herd they rolled autumn born heifers into spring calving which meant carrying them for a further six months.
 Numbers of stale, carry-over cows in the herd increased with the export of heifers and a lower herd replacement rate (10-15 per cent).
 This problem was recognised, leading to the herd replacement rate being increased to 25 per cent and the problem rectified.